Kentucky Colonels: Broadcast media

 Colonels games were broadcast throughout their history on WHAS Radio, the Louisville market's top-rated station at the time and a 50,000-watt clear-channel station, which meant that Colonels broadcasts could be heard over much of the continental United States at night.
 Van Vance was the play-by-play announcer for nearly all of the games in the franchise's history, with Cawood Ledford (better known as the longtime voice of the University of Kentucky Wildcats) behind the microphone as well, sometimes as color analyst beside Vance.

 The Colonels had some games broadcast on various local television stations, but were usually only seen on TV during the ABA network games.

-New ABA, New Kentucky Colonels

-In 2004, the ABA 2000 brought Louisville a new team with the same name, the Kentucky Colonels.